 Alcatraz Island, San Francisco

 Most people only think of Alcatraz Island as a prison that once housed the country’s most notorious prisoners.
 However, it also houses beautiful wilderness that you encounter as you walk the grounds.
 There’s a group of people who tend to the gardens, and there are always a lot of seabirds who stop by for a visit (so make sure to pack your binoculars).
 Nowadays, Alcatraz is considered a sanctuary for its many seabirds and waterbirds that visit the island.
-Alcatraz Island is my favorite U.S. national park because there seems to be a surprise around every corner and bonus, it’s right in San Francisco!
+Alcatraz Island is my favorite U.S. national park site because there seems to be a surprise around every corner and bonus, it’s right in San Francisco!

 –Pattie Cordova of Living Mi Vida Loca